MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/choosing-unity-version.md

 [!INCLUDE[](includes/xr/recommended-version.md)]

 > [!IMPORTANT]
 > Unity 2020 and later does not support targeting HoloLens (1st gen).
-These headsets remain supported in **[Unity 2019 LTS](#unity-20194-lts)** with Legacy Built-in XR for the full lifecycle of Unity 2019 LTS through mid-2022.
+These headsets remain supported in **[Unity 2019 LTS](#unity-20194-lts)** with Legacy Built-in XR for the full lifecycle of Unity 2019 LTS.

 The best way to install and manage Unity is through the **Unity Hub**: